Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Esc.md

 A user’s job function within the organization

 RBAC assigns permissions to users based on their job responsibilities within an organization.
 Rather than setting permissions for each individual user, RBAC allows administrators to define roles with specific privilege's, streamlining access management by grouping users with similar functions under the same role.

+# Another Set of questions
+1. B
+2.
+3.